awsdocs/incident-manager-user-guide/doc_source/tutorials-security.md

-# Managing security incidents<a name="tutorials-security"></a>
+# Managing security incidents in Incident Manager<a name="tutorials-security"></a>

-You can use AWS Security Hub, Amazon EventBridge, and Incident Manager together to identify and manage security incidents in your AWS\-hosted\-applications\.
+You can use AWS Security Hub, Amazon EventBridge, and Incident Manager together to identify and manage security incidents in your AWS hosted\-applications\.
 This tutorial walks you through configuring an EventBridge rule that creates an incident based on Security Hub automatically sent findings\.

 **Note**
 This tutorial uses EventBridge Security Hub\.
 You may incur costs from using these services\.